Steps to Recover Your NAS Thecus N12000V RAID Array: What to Do When It Breaks

 Using additional cooling solutions like fans or cooling pads can also help in maintaining optimal operating temperatures for the NAS.
 Monitoring the temperature of the NAS through built-in tools or third-party software can also provide early warnings if the device is overheating, allowing for timely action to prevent data loss.

-Although NAS N12000V can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N12000V can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view